mapmeld/TileMill-Shop/readme.md

 </ul>

 <h3>Perfect for OpenStreetMap</h3>
-OpenStreetMap data has tons of columns but each attribute only has a few.
+OpenStreetMap data has tons of columns but each object uses only a few of them.

 Instead of writing out your own table, and learning the Mustache formatting language, just copy-paste.